 The UNE withheld claiming the system for some time due to the lack of… well… everything.
 Aside from some asteroids and smaller world-lets, the system boasts no planetary objects so there was nothing really to claim.
 The UNE didn't really know what to do with the system and while the Navy initially proposed using it for an experimental inter-system long-range comm system, they ultimately abandoned the project.

 For centuries, Cathcart slowly collected more and more garbage from the military, and then nearby corporations began using it as well.
 No one knows exactly when it happened, but also during that time, the system was slowly accruing something else: squatters.

-Cathcart is a Main Sequence Dwarf-A star.
+Cathcart is a A-type main sequence star.

 Built out of the bones of ships and old stations by fugitives, criminals and the impoverished, Spider can only be described as a mechanical world that is constantly changing and growing in both form and control.
 The groups that own and manage the landing zones on one visit might be replaced the next.

 The Cathcart system contains one asteroid belt.
 Belt Alpha is located between the system's star and Spider.

 |Cathcart - Kilian